ibm-cloud-docs/openwhisk/getting-started.md

 4. Click **Start Creating** > **Quickstart Templates** and select the **Hello World** template.

-5. Create a package for your actions by inputting a unique name in the **Package Name** field.
+5. Create a package for your action by entering a unique name in the **Package Name** field.

-6. Select a runtime from the drop-down menu in the **Action helloworld** section.
+6. Select a runtime for your action.
 You can preview the code for the sample action in each available runtime before you deploy the template.

 7. Click **Deploy**.
 You created an action.
 Great job!